maximebedard/dbzioum/README.md

     - [ ] load job
     - [ ] ...
     - [ ] tests
-- [ ] bridge pg/mysql schema to standardized schema
+- [x] bridge pg/mysql schema to standardized schema
-- [ ] stream values and write them to sink
+- [x] stream values and write them to sink
+- [ ] figure out ergonomic way to manage cursors and how events are flushed out

 # testing